avvero/average-thirty-seven-years-old-man-bot/readme.md

 # Average Thirty-Seven Years Old Man (bot)

 Piece of digital art, telegram bot which acts like average thirty-seven years old man (by the author opinion):

-- doesn't give a shit
+- doesn't care about it at all
 - tries to be humorous
 - dumb
 - arrogant
 - spontaneous
 - answers out of place
-- uses bad words
+- uses bad word
+- can understand toxicity

 ## Skills